end2endzone/end2endzone-hugo/content/blog/2017-06-25-libargvcodec-a-c-library-which-properly-encode-and-decode-command-line-arguments.md

 ---
 # Introduction

 This post is about a decade old problem: how to properly encode command line arguments.
 Properly encoding string arguments into a long command line should not be a complicated issue.
 However, I have seen multiple situations where people wrongfully assume that wrapping each argument with double quotes is 'safe enough' for most situations.
-That is simply not true.<!--more-->
+That is simply not true.
 This article is about the C++ library libArgvCodec which properly encodes and decodes command line parameters.

 Skip to the [download section](#Download) for quick download.